striblab/2019-top-executives/README.md

 The `gulp deploy` command will clear out the build, re-build the project, and publish it up to `static.startribune.com`.
 Use `gulp deploy --production` to put in a production spot.
 Use `gulp publish:open` to open the publish URL in a browser.

 If using CMS integration, run the `gulp cms:lcd --get=content` command to get the values to go into the LCD.

+When publishing, or running through `news-platform`, the path to assets will have to be the full S3 path.
+The places this will be changed are:

+- `templates/shared/_executive.svelte.html`: In the `data()` section at the bottom.

 More details: [docs/publishing.md](./docs/publishing.md).